Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Modular IRs of dS algebra and spectrum of dS Hamiltonian

 As follows from the spectral theorem for selfadjoint operators in Hilbert spaces, any selfadjoint operator $A$ is fully decomposable, i.e. it is always possible to find a basis, such that all the basis elements are eigenvectors (or generalized eigenvectors) of $A$.
-As noted in Sect. \ref{S9}, in GFQT this is not necessarily the case since the field $F_{p^2}$ is not algebraically closed.
-However, it can be shown \cite{VDW} that for any equation of the $Nth$ order, it is possible to extend the field such that the equation will have $N+1$ solutions.
+As noted in Sect. \ref{operators}, in FQT this is not necessarily the case since the field $F_{p^2}$ is not algebraically closed.
+However, it can be shown \cite{VDW} that for any equation of the $Nth$ order, it is possible to extend the field such that the equation will have $N$ solutions.
 A question arises what is the minimum extension of $F_{p^2}$, which guarantees that all the operators $({\cal E},{\bf N},{\bf B},{\bf J})$ are fully decomposable.

 The operators $({\bf B},{\bf J})$ describe a representation of the so(4) = su(2)$\times$su(2) subalgebra.
-It is easy to show (see also the subsequent section) that the operators of the representations of the su(2) algebra are fully decomposable in the field $F_{p^2}$.
+It is easy to show (see also Chap. \ref{AdS}) that the representation operators of the su(2) algebra are fully decomposable in the field $F_{p^2}$.
 Therefore it is sufficient to investigate the operators $({\cal E},{\bf N})$.
 They represent components of the so(4) vector operator $M^{0\nu}$ ($\nu=1,2,3,4$) and therefore it is sufficient to investigate the dS energy operator ${\cal E}$, which with our choice of the basis has a rather simpler form (see Eqs. (\ref{20A}) and (\ref{22A})).
 This operator acts nontrivially only over the variable $n$ and its nonzero matrix elements are given by

 Therefore, for a fixed value of $k$ it is possible to consider the action of ${\cal E}$ in the subspace with the basis elements $e_{nkl}$ ($n=k, k+1,...N)$.

 Let $A(\lambda)$ be the matrix of the operator ${\cal E}-\lambda$ such that $A(\lambda)_{qr}={\cal E}_{q+k,r+k}-\lambda \delta_{qr}$.
 We use $\Delta_q^r(\lambda)$ to denote the determinant of the matrix obtained from $A(\lambda)$ by taking into account only the rows and columns with the numbers $q,q+1,...r$.
 With our definition of the matrix $A(\lambda)$, its first row and column have the number equal to 0 while the last ones have the number $K=N-k$.
 Therefore the characteristic equation can be written as